KrishnenduPV/Intelligent-Surveillance-System/README.md

 | Recall | 90.00% |
 | F1-Score |  89.36% |

-### Model predictions, visual outputs, and sample results generated during evaluation are saved in the `output/` directory of the repository.
+#### The `output/` folder contains all project outputs, such as UI and dashboard screenshots, demo videos of the system, and the generated reports and results.